 - Freeze food you’re not able to eat.

-Meal prep is intended to make your life easier.
-Therefore, if you feel overwhelmed, or short on time, know that you can adjust meal prep to meet your needs and situation.
+If you feel overwhelmed, or short on time, know that you can adjust meal prep to meet your needs and situation.
 Start small with meal prep and as you become comfortable add more on.
-Once you start to experience the benefits of having food ready I know you’ll want to keep going.
+Once you start to experience the benefits of having food ready, I know you’ll want to keep going.